jalspach/AquaPanix/_posts/2020-07-03-First-Post.md

 ### Table Test
 <table>
-  {% for row in site.data.AquaPanixParts.csv %}
+  {% for row in site.data.AquaPanixParts %}
     {% if forloop.first %}
     <tr>
       {% for pair in row %}